landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 1. The loader may be using a TLS bitmap, which isn't covered by either of the above cases.
 2. Running threads are unaffected.
 3. There may be persistent data in the PEB that we aren't updating.
-4. I had bizzaro crashes that I didn't even bother investigating.
+4. I had bizzaro crashes from spawned threads that I didn't even bother investigating.

 {% collapse(preview="Method 2 -- Allocate a New TLS Entry (Terrible)") %}
 I later realized that the function `LdrpAllocateTlsEntry` does _almost_ all of the above work for me for free and doesn't check if the current module already has a TLS slot allocated.
 Using this function to allocate the TLS slot would also allow me to inject programs that use TLS data into programs that do not have any themselves!